1711naveen/Leetcode/README.md

 # Leetcode
-solution code for the leetcode problem is available here.
+Solution code for the leetcode problem is available here.